jflamy/owlcms4/docs/Fly.md

 # Installation on fly.io

-Fly.io is a cloud service that is very affordable.
-Running a small competition should cost less than 10 cents per day, and very large national competition should cost something like 1.50 US$ per day.
-You can scale up or down as you wish, and turn off the application to stop paying.
-See the [Stopping and Resuming Billing](#stopping-and-resuming-billing) section below.
+Fly.io is a cloud service that is, in effect, free.
+The charges incurred for a single owlcms application and the matching remote scoreboard are less than their 5US$ per month threshold, so there is no bill emitted.

 Compared to Heroku, the only drawback is that the configuration is done from an application installed on the laptop, but this actually makes other things like updating easier.